 - A chance the umbilical cord will be damaged or tear.

 - Asphyxia and seizures.

 One of the most significant risks is Legionnaires’ disease, caused by the Legionella bacteria (10).
 It is an extremely rare complication, but it can happen, and it is sometimes fatal.

 The aspiration of tiny water droplets containing the bacteria causes this severe disease.
 Symptoms typically include a fever, cough, and pneumonia.

 Many doctors recommend getting out of the tub once you enter the second stage of labor for this reason.
 This also makes it easier to move quickly if something goes wrong and you need an emergency cesarean.

-We should consider water birth for mothers with a healthy, low risk, term pregnancy.
-The American College of Nurse-Midwives takes a different stance (8) and states that it is essential for OB providers to respect the woman’s choice.
+We should consider water birth for mothers with a healthy, low-risk, full-term pregnancy.
+The American College of Nurse-Midwives takes a different stance and states that it is essential for OB providers to respect the woman’s choice.
 Women who experience a water birth have higher levels of patient satisfaction.
-Investigators have not found increased rates of death or significant risk to mom or baby.
-If we’re listening to mothers and she is aware of the dangers- why are we not respecting their choice?
+Investigators have not found increased death rates or significant risk to mom or baby (11).

 In my experience, water birth is marvelous.
-I have seen women serenely breathe or roar their babies out by listening to their body.
-Baby is gently passed up to mama’s chest and in many cases, doesn’t quite realize she has been born!
+I have seen women serenely breathe or roar their babies out by listening to their bodies.
+The baby is gently passed up to the mother’s chest, and in many cases, they don’t quite realize they have been born!

 Editor's Note:Caitlin Goodwin, MSN, RN, CNM